anmiles/youtube-likes-downloader/README.md

 `npm start <profile>` will download all liked videos for selected profile

 This will never re-download already download ones, just add newly liked ones.
+File names are being checked for validity (and renamed if needed).

 1. Automatic download by schedule
     - Schedule task that will run `npm start` periodically
 1. Manual download
     - Run `npm start` manually.
 If needed, it will interact with you to retrieve credentials if you still didn't run `npm run login` in advance

+## Validating

+`npm run check` to just validate all filenames
+`npm run check <profile>` will validate all filenames for selected profile

 ## Updating